lsst-dm/dm_dev_guide/docs/py_docs.rst

 9. :ref:`References <py-docstring-references>` (optional)
 10. :ref:`Examples <py-docstring-examples>` (optional)

+Here's an example of a class:

 .. code-block:: python

    class SkyCoordinate(object):
-       """Coordinate on the sky as Right Ascension and Declination.
+       """Equatorial coordinate on the sky as Right Ascension and Declination.

        Parameters
        ----------
-       ra : float
+       ra : `float`
           Right ascension (degrees).
-       dec : float
+       dec : `float`
           Declination (degrees).
        frame : {'icrs', 'fk5'}, optional
           Coordinate frame.

        Raises
        ------
+       ValueError
-       `ValueError` : Input angles are outside range.
+           Raised when input angles are outside range.

        See also
        --------
-       `GalacticCoordinate`
+       lsst.example.GalacticCoordinate

        Examples
        --------
-       To define the coordinate of the M31 galaxy,
+       To define the coordinate of the M31 galaxy:

        >>> m31_coord = SkyCoordinate(10.683333333, 41.269166667)
        SkyCoordinate(10.683333333, 41.269166667, frame='icrs')